 At the end of the day, going above and beyond will allow you to stand out in a crowded space where everyone can obtain a 100 and will probably stop making improvements once they do.
 By taking the time to optimize your images, tidy up your code and serve up the best user experience you can, you’ll be able to give your sites an edge, when everyone else is just aiming for the bare minimum.

-Get all of the WPMU DEV optimization tools free on WordPress.org or join WPMU DEV to try our pro feature set free for 7-days including regular automated scans.
+Get all of the WPMU DEV optimization tools free on WordPress.org or take advantage of WPMU DEV’s membership free trial to try our entire suite of pro plugins, including regular automated scans.
 Not sure you’re getting the most out of your site?
 Our members get 24/7 access to support.Tags: